 Does not the evidence lean more toward these instructions being for whenever and wherever rather than limited to the assembly?
-If so, we can not confidently affirm Paul contradicted himself, because we are left in ambiguity as to whether he provided instructions for women to speak in the assembly.
+If so, we can not confidently affirm Paul contradicted himself, because we are left in ambiguity as to whether he intended these instructions to guide the practices of women within the assembly.

 Is this the end of the matter?
 No.

 Using Occum’s Razor that the simplest explanation is most likely the true one, which is more likely?
 Is it more likely that Paul prescribed silence upon women within corporate worship as the universal norm while at the same time praising them for praying and prophesying in the assembly with covered heads or that Paul’s teachings in 1 Corinthians 11 and 14 are compatible?